-China's rise has provided a unique opportunity for studying the impact of a large trade shock on labor markets in developed economies.
-An emerging literature on this topic offers a wealth of evidence and surprises that should guide theory and inquiry for many years to come.
-We believe that this evidence calls into question the consensus of the early 2000s, and makes clear that the spirit, if not the precise form, of the stark predictions summarized by Krugman and Obstfeld has considerable empirical support.
-While these novel results do not at all suggest that international trade is in the aggregate harmful to nations-indeed, China's unprecedented rise from widespread poverty bears testimony to trade's transformative economic power-it makes clear that trade not only has benefits but also significant costs.
+China's rise has provided a rare opportunity for studying the impact of a large trade shock on labor markets in developed economies.
+An emerging literature on this topic offers a wealth of evidence and surprises that should catalyze and discipline research for many years to come.
+We believe that this evidence calls into question the consensus of the early 2000s, and makes clear that, after the early Bretton Woods era aberration, the distributional consequences of trade are alive and well.
+While these results do not at all suggest that international trade is in the aggregate harmful to nations-indeed, China's unprecedented rise from widespread poverty bears testimony to trade's transformative economic power-it makes clear that trade not only has benefits but also significant costs.
 These include distributional costs, which theory has long recognized, and adjustment costs, which the literature has tended to downplay.
 Better understanding when and where trade is costly, and how and why it may be beneficial, are key items on the research agenda for trade and labor economists.
 Developing effective tools for managing and mitigating the costs of trade adjustment should be high on the agenda for policymakers and applied economists.

-This essay discusses findings from the rapidly growing literature on China's rise that have enriched and revised our understanding of the impact of trade shocks on developed countries.
+This essay discusses findings from the rapidly growing literature on China's rise that have enriched our understanding of the impact of trade shocks on developed countries.
 We begin by discussing why China's long-awaited reemergence is helpful for studying the impacts of trade on labor-market outcomes.
 We then offer a simple theoretical framework that guides inquiry on measuring and interpreting these impacts.
 Next, we present evidence on how trade shocks originating in China have affected industries and plants, local labor markets housing those plants, and individual workers employed (or formerly employed) in those industries and local markets.
 We suggest how these results should cause us to rethink the short- and medium-run gains from trade.
 Finally, we argue that having failed to anticipate how significant the dislocations from trade might be, it is incumbent on the literature to more convincingly estimate the gains from trade, such that the case for free trade is not based on the sway of theory alone, but on a foundation of evidence that illuminates who gains, who loses, by how much, and under what conditions.